-Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting, or pickpocketing.
-They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others.
+Some specific forms of CCE include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting, or pickpocketing.
+They may also be coerced into committing vehicle crime or threatening or carrying out serious acts of violence.

-Children can become trapped by this type of exploitation as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
-They may be coerced into carrying weapons such as knives or begin to carry a knife for a sense of protection from harm from others.
+Children can become trapped by this type of exploitation.
+Perpetrators may use threats, violence, and intimidation, including threats against family members, or coerce children into debt.
+They may be pressured to carry weapons such as knives, either as part of the criminal activity or for a perceived sense of protection from harm.